 The elaboration of theories about the human psyche is intimately connected with the attempt to imagine an encounter between the sexes.
-In his role of superior being, the man formulates the conditions for this encounter, an encounter that becomes a struggle for power between the sexes.
+In his role of superior being, the man formulates that becomes a struggle for power between the sexes.
 Hence, the theory will become the law of sexual differences, written by the pen belonging to a position of authority and power.